macchiatojs/router/README.md

 - ❌ Support for `501 Path Not Implemented`.
 - 🧼 Support `trailing slash` and `fixed path` by automatic redirection.
 - ✨ Asynchronous support (`async/await`).
+- 🐱‍👤 Support `Koa.js` and all framework which have the same behave.
 - 🐢 Raw Node.js (`http`) support.
 - 🎉 TypeScript support.